Skip to Content

 Keytruda® (pembrolizumab) is an immunotherapy drug that may extend life expectancy for mesothelioma patients.
 Immunotherapy drugs work with a patient’s immune system to kill cancer cells.
 Keytruda is categorized as an immune checkpoint inhibitor.
 It blocks a protein on immune cells, which allows them to recognize and kill cancer cells.

-One of Keytruda’s approved uses may cover some mesothelioma patients.
+Another of Keytruda’s approved uses may cover other types of mesothelioma.
 Doctors can prescribe Keytruda for patients whose cancers fall into a category called TMB-H. TMB-H stands for tumor mutational burden-high.
 TMB-H means that tumor cells have a high number of genetic mutations.
-Some mesothelioma tumors fall into the TMB-H category.
+Some peritoneal mesothelioma tumors fall into the TMB-H category.
 Doctors may prescribe Keytruda in such cases.

 Keytruda (Pembrolizumab) Quick Facts